 Figurative language can be found in literature and poetry where the writing appeals to the senses.
-It can do this by giving a word with a specific meaning that may be different than the literal definition.
-Sometimes figurative language compares two things in such a way that you find the comparison interesting or by using words that have unusual constructions or sounds.
+It can do this by giving a word or phrase a specific meaning that may be different than the literal definition.
+Sometimes figurative language compares two things in such a way that you find the comparison interesting and descriptive.

 One of the best ways to really understand the concept of figurative language is to see it in action such as with these examples:

-Following is an explanation of each type of figurative language, each with an example:
+Following is an explanation of each type of figurative language (including the sound devices), each with an example:

 When you use a metaphor, you make a statement that doesn’t make sense literally, like “time is a thief.”
 It only makes sense when the similarities between the two things become apparent or someone understands the connection between the two words.

 A simile compares two things like a metaphor; but, a simile uses the words “like” and “as.”
 Examples include:

 Personification gives human characteristics to inanimate objects, animals, or ideas.
 This can really affect the way the reader imagines things.
 This type of figurative language is often used in children’s books, poetry, and fictional literature.
 Examples include: